bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 The [audit of Dao.Casino's original contracts](README-Original.md) found a few issues described in more detail in the [Summary](#summary) section below.

 A [new crowdsale contract](contracts/DaoCasinoToken.sol) was proposed by Bok Consulting Pty Ltd and this contract will be used for Dao.Casino's crowdsale.
 This report is a self-audit of the new contracts.
+Darryl Morris has provided an independent [audit of of this crowdsale contract](DarrylMorris-Audit2-DaoCasinoICO.md) as well.

 <br />